 Hadley Family, Letters, 1838-1869, (C1997)

-Letters written to Moses and Susan Hadley by Elizabeth Hadley Wyman and her husband Edward, who were teachers.
-Description of trip from Boston to Illinois in 1839.
+The collection contains letters written to Moses and Susan Hadley by Elizabeth Hadley Wyman and her husband Edward, who were teachers.
+The letters describe a trip from Boston to Illinois in 1839.

 How, Russell A. (1906-1996) and Bernadine M. (1910-2001), Collection, 1927-1989, (C4023)

 The Russell and Bernadine How collection contains photographs, maps, printed materials, and notes on grist mills in the Ozarks region of Missouri and Arkansas.
 The collection also includes materials related to Missouri tourism.

 Hutchison, Gregory L. and Mary Folse, Collection (CA5861)

 8.4 cubic feet, 2 oversize volumes

 Papers of two University of Missouri-Columbia alumni, United States veterans, and federal employees.
 Mrs. Hutchison was in the first class of WAVES officers at the start of World War II, and later a CIA staff officer for twenty-five years.
 Includes a scrapbook related to theater and other activities at the University of Missouri in the 1930s, correspondence, diaries, photographs, travel materials, writings, and miscellaneous items.